-Department Business Portfolio Departm ent Business Portfolio CEO's Office Responsible for planning the research and promotion of company-wide goals, as well as defining strategy and guidelines.
-Taipei Software research and development, software testing and validation, defining of hardware specifications, hardware circuit layout, engineering Audit Office Audit Office To assist with the implementation and revision of internal company controls; inspect and review internal control systems to ensure the continuous and effective implementation of the reasonable assurance system. drawing management, technical information management, component testing and selection, development of testing tools, product design validation, PCB design in support of product development, promotion of green product policy and process planning, environmental testing, safety President' s Office The coordination, communication, engagement, promotion, and drafting of company-wide business goals. certification and reporting of data.
-Labor Safety and Hygiene Office Supports the introduction and maintenance of environmental safety and health policies/systems.
+Department Business Portfolio Department Business Portfolio CEO's Office Responsible for planning the research and promotion of company-wide goals, as well as defining strategy and guidelines.
+Taipei Software research and development, software testing and validation, defining of hardware specifications, hardware circuit layout, engineering Audit Office To assist with the implementation and revision of internal company controls; drawing management, technical information management, component testing and selection, development of testing tools, product design validation, PCB design in support of product development, promotion of green product policy and process planning, environmental testing, safety President' s Office The coordination, communication, engagement, promotion, and drafting of company-wide business goals. certification and reporting of data.
+Labor Safety and Hygiene Office Supports the introduction and maintenance of environmental safety and health (EHS) management systems.
 Establishes environmental safety and health policies/systems for the company to protect the safety and health of employees.
 Maintains and audits environmental safety and health systems of each department.
-No Labor Safety and Hygiene Office Defines the occupational hazard prevention plan and provides relevant departments with guidance on its implementation.
-Provides relevant Health of the policies/systems of the policies/sy Networking, Communica & Public Se Business Ur sales price; recommendations on new product developments, marketotordevelopment, and channel expansion; market analysis; definition of product Legal Office departments with planning and supervision on labor safety and health management, as well as checklists and inspections for safety and health facilities.
+Defines the occupational hazard prevention plan and provides relevant departments with guidance on its implementation.
+Provides relevant Planning and execution of market strategy for network communications, railway transportation, and defense industry products; general business performance; determination, notification, and management of general sales price; recommendations on new product developments, market development, and channel expansion; market analysis; definition of product specifications; product and project development schedule management; design modification; engineering drawing management; technical information management; customer technical support and services. departments with planning and supervision on labor safety and health management, as well as checklists and inspections for safety and health facilities.
 Provides guidance and supervision on patrols, regular inspections, key inspections, environmental testing, planning of employee health exams, and health management.
-Embedde Platform Planning of product market strategy; general business performance; determination, notification, and management of sales price; recommendations on new product development; market development and channel expansion; market analysis; definition of product specifications; Legal risk management and advice for company operations as well as the review, drafting, and management of contracts, planning of legal activities, litigation management, and intellectual property management. & Module Business Unit ADLINK Product and Technology Committee Responsible for product and technology planning, investment and development of new technologies, application of emerging technologies, and promotion of technological R&D within the ADLINK group as a whole. development, development of testing tools; product testing and validation.
+Embedded Platform Planning of product market strategy; general business performance; determination, notification, and management of sales price; recommendations on new product development; market development and channel expansion; market analysis; definition of product specifications; Legal Office Legal risk management and advice for company operations as well as the review, drafting, and management of contracts, planning of legal activities, litigation management, and intellectual property management. & Modules Business Unit product and project development schedule management; design modification; engineering drawing management; technical information management; customer technical support and services; product customization, hardware circuit fabrication, mechanical design, software ADLINK Product and Technology Committee Responsible for product and technology planning, investment and development of new technologies, application of emerging technologies, and promotion of technological R&D within the ADLINK group as a whole. development, development of testing tools; product testing and validation.
 Global Sales Office Asia Pacific Sales: In charge of sales services for the Asia-Pacific market (including Taiwan).
 European Sales: In charge of sales services for the European market AATI: In charge of sales services for the American market ADLINK China: In charge of sales services for the Chinese market ATG: In charge of sales services for the European market ATL: In charge of global sales for Data Distribution Service (DDS).
 Customer Care Center: Customer support, customer quality management, after-sales service, and order management.